PotatoGod123/reading-notes/201/class1-01.md

 For the information, you can used declaration like the example above. this is called a parameter.
 Or you can just specify real data like numbers.This would be an argument

+## Notes

+ CSS, html, and javaScript can be all on the same page but got put in different files due to separation of concerns

+CSS
+*presentation

+html
+*structure

+javaScript
+*interactivity

 [<== Back](../README.md)